boltcard/hub/README.md

 docker compose up
 ```

-- monitor the logs
+- set an admin password at https://domain-name/admin/login/
-- access the web interface at <https://domain-name-from-init/>
+- access the web interface at https://domain-name-from-init/admin/
-- note that the first sats you send will appear as 'fee credit' rather than 'balance' until there is enough available to open a channel, as described [on the Phoenix Server website under Auto Liquidity](https://phoenix.acinq.co/server/auto-liquidity)

 ### to keep the service running